maheshtambade/whatsappclone.github.io/README.md

 # whatsappclone.github.io
-whatsapp clone using html css and javascript
+This is whatsapp clone built  using html css and javascript onlu